Prerequisites: You need a Risk API key and familiarity with the Payment Risk Assessment endpoint.

 How Payment Risk Assessment Detects It

-The address_poisoning_attack factor compares the recipient address against known poison address patterns associated with the sender.
+Theaddress_poisoning_attack factor compares the recipient address against known poison address patterns associated with the sender.
 If the recipient’s prefix and suffix match a poisoning pattern, it returns HIGH risk.

 How New Wallet Scams Work

-Many scams involve directing victims to send funds to newly created wallets:
+Many scams involve directing victims to send funds to newly created wallets:- Impersonation scams - “Send funds to this new wallet for verification”

 - Fake investment schemes - Scammer provides a brand-new deposit address